How Much Does A Home Remodeling Project Cost?

 How much does a home remodeling project cost?
 The answer is: It depends.

-Scope affects job cost.
+The scope of work affects job cost.
 How big is the job going to be?
 Are we doing a cosmetic refresh?
 Are we pulling and replacing a key feature like cabinets and countertops?
 Or are we doing a custom kitchen design that opens into the living room?
-The amount of space and structure we touch is going to impact the budget.
+The amount of space and structure we touch is going to affect the budget.

 Materials and Appliances

 Material and appliance selections also affect job cost.
 Do you want to preserve the look of your kitchen with classic, timeless materials, or do you want to make a statement with a one-of-a-kind artisan countertop?
 Do you want to swap out a standard range, or do you want to install an industrial cooktop suited for a professional chef?
-These decisions are going to have a big impact on your bottom line.
+Preparing your home for — and installing these features — is going to have a big impact on your bottom line.

 Location affects job cost as well.
-In general, construction costs are higher in large cities.
-Construction costs also add up when labor, materials and supplies have to be transported to a special location, or a location that is difficult to access.
+In general, construction costs are higher in large cities, or areas with higher property values.
+Construction costs also add up when labor, materials and supplies have to be transported to a location that is difficult to access.

-On one of our recent projects, every piece of a large kitchen, from tile and flooring to cabinets and appliances — plus the labor needed to put it together — had to be transported to the job site by ferry boat!
-(The project turned out great, by the way.)
+On one of our recent projects, every piece of a large kitchen — from tile and flooring to cabinets and appliances, plus the labor needed to put it together — had to be transported to the job site by boat!

 Cost Vs. Value Report

 As you begin researching your options on a remodeling project, you may still find yourself asking, “What is the ballpark cost for a midrange kitchen remodel?” or, “How much will it cost to update a master bathroom?”